run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/report/distance-report-by-analyst.md

 title: Distance report by analyst
-Description: It presents the settings to view the report that demonstrates the mileage (kilometers) traveled by the attendance analyst using the SM app.
+Description: It presents the settings to view the report that demonstrates the mileage (kilometers) traveled by the attendance analyst using the CITSmart Experience app.
 #Distance report by analyst

-This document is intended to present the configuration to view the report that presents the mileage (kilometers) traveled by the attendance analyst that is using the SM app.
+This document is intended to present the configuration to view the report that presents the mileage (kilometers) traveled by the attendance analyst that is using the CITSMart Experience app.

 Before getting started
 ----------------

 To view the report, it's necessary to import the report available in the section Attachment.

-In the CITSmart SM mobile app, the user will set the flag "Available" (APP CITSMART \> Home page \> [Connection] \> Edit \> Available ) to start the km counting.
+In the CITSmart Experience mobile app, the user will set the flag "Available" (APP CITSMART \> Home page \> [Connection] \> Edit \> Available ) to start the km counting.